CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

 15. On the **Pin to Dashboard** pane, select **New Dashboard**, provide the Dashboard Name and click **Pin Live**

     ![](images/36.png)

+16. You can just refresh whenever a new audio file is uploaded to the Storage account and see the result in the **PowerBI Dashboard**

 ## Summary